 Hot apple cider, hot tea, hot cocoa, ice cold beverages, and the like each represent temperature extremes that force drinkers to slow their drinking.
 Consuming fewer drinks throughout the day is a worthy, and sometimes necessary goal.
-This will help.

 Little things like adding cranberries or cherries to lemon-lime soda can greatly increase your appreciation of the drinks for renal diet enjoyment.
 Some people like to add peppermint sticks to hot cocoa, while others enjoy hot apple cider with a slice of apple and a stick of cinnamon.

 Avoid Drinks that Increase Thirst

 Some drinks leave you feeling thirstier after drinking them than when you began.
-Whether it's the result of high sodium content or other factors (it may even be something that's completely mental), doesn't matter, the fact remains that these are not good drinks for renal diet needs.
+Whether it's the result of high sodium content or other factors (it may even be something that's completely psychological), doesn't matter, the fact remains that these are not good drinks for renal diet needs.

 Resist the Temptation to Over-Indulge